ArturoMezaCanales1/FinalSubmissionFH/README.md

 # Safari Hunt
->Created by Arturo Meza Canales, Tyler Morgan, and Izabella Valero
+>Created by Rachel Anderson, Arturo Meza Canales, Tyler Morgan, and Izabella Valero

 This is a repository containing a game program formatted to run using Unity or the link provided:
 [https://play.unity.com/mg/other/webfrontera]